1. Sydney Opera House, NSW

-I am sure other people can suggest a lot more but these are the first 5 really good ones I could think of. almost 8 years ago
+I am sure other people can suggest a lot more but these are the first 5 really good ones I could think of. about 8 years ago

 Well, to be honest, listing a top 5 for Australia is kinda like listing a top 5 for Europe, just can't be done!
 However, here's my take on what's great, what's quintessentially Oz and what you can't really see anywhere else, in no particular order: